sihaohuanguc/sihaohuanguc.github.io/README.md

 I started my PhD program at University of Chicago in Sept 2018.
 This would be my 5th year in Chicago.
 I got my B.S. degrees in Biology and Mathematics at Peking University in Beijing in 2018.
 <br/>
 <br/>
 I like cycling along the shore of Lake Michigan.
 I like building [LEGO](https://www.lego.com/en-us) models.
 I like cooking.
+I like traveling.
+I've visited 12/50 states in US and hope to visit more in the future.

+# News
+1. I'm going to do a poster presentation at 2022 UChicago Molecular Biosciences Retreat on Oct 14-15!
+2. A new co-authored paper has been submitted afrer revision on Monday, Sep 12.
+Hope to see it online soon!

 # Contact
 Email: sihaohuang1024@gmail.com